LokeshBuddi/AI-Powered-Smart-Email-Classifier-for-Enterprises/README.md

 * Saves cleaned and labeled datasets for further analysis.
 * **Interactive Dashboard:** A Streamlit-based UI for real-time testing.

+### 5. 🤖 Intelligent Auto-Response
+* Instantly drafts a context-aware reply for the support agent based on the category.
+* *Example:* If a "Complaint" is detected, it pre-writes an apology email with a ticket number.

+### 6. 📂 Batch Processing
+* Allows managers to upload a **CSV file** containing hundreds of emails.
+* The system processes them in bulk and provides a **Downloadable Report** with tags and urgency scores.

 ---

 ## 📂 Project Structure